I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Q: My eye skin is so dry and nothing works!
 What is the best eye cream for Crepey under eyes?

 A: I would try the Sandalwood Butter with organic ghee.
-It's a great nighttime hydrator, super rich.
-If your skin is extremely dry, I would use it morning and night.
-What I like about it is it's not shiny or greasy.
+It's a great nighttime hydrator.
+If your skin is extremely dry, use it morning and night.
+It's not shiny or greasy.
 It has a matte finish, so you can use it during the daytime.
 You won't be sorry with this one!!

 Q: Can Crepey skin be reversed?